medvedevgroup/BubbZ/README.md

 when the user needs to find all (possibly overalpping) pairwise mappings in a collection of genomes.
 The mappings are output in GFF format.

-Currently BubbZ does not support chromosomes in the input longer than 4294967296 bp, this will be fixed in the future releases.

 Compilation and installation
 ============================
 To compile the code, you need recent installations of the following software